“Noah was a righteous man, blameless among the people of his time.”

 As soon as Noah and his sons came down from the ark, they built an altar to God.
 He selected animals and birds that were fit for this purpose.
 God, smelling the sweet fragrance, was pleased and said in His heart: ‘Never again will I curse the ground because of humans, even though every inclination of the human heart is evil from childhood.
 And never again will I destroy all living creatures, as I have done.’

 God blessed Noah and his sons and said to them: Be fruitful and multiply and fill the earth.
-He made a covenant with Noah, his sons and descendants, that He will never use flood to destroy earth again.
+He made a covenant with Noah, his sons and descendants, that He would never use flood to destroy earth again.
 God set the rainbow in the sky as a sign of the covenant with Him and Noah.

 To this day, the rainbow reminds us of God’s promise not to destroy the earth with flood again.